-- As a resident of the AONB your Petitioner has identified several specific grievances which are set out below.
-This list is by no means exhaustive, and due to the inadequacy of the Environmental Statement prepared by HS2, it is inevitable that that the construction of HS2 will disrupt the lives of residents in the AONB in ways which have not yet been identified or considered. - Your Petitioner contends that the Environmental Statement (ES) produced for DfT/HS2 Ltd is unfit for purpose on the grounds that - It is produced by engineering companies who are likely to benefit from the awarding of construction contracts for HS2. - There are many inaccuracies and inconsistencies in the ES - The effects reported in the ES are consistently understated - It does not meet national or World Health Organisation guidelines on noise, and ignores for example tranquil areas such as the AONB - It fails to take into account all the environmental effects of construction traffic and works - It makes invalid comparisons of carbon footprint between air traffic and proposed HS2 trains.
+- Your Petitioners contend that the Environmental Statement (ES) produced for DfT/HS2 Ltd is unfit for purpose on the grounds that - It is produced by engineering companies who are likely to benefit from the awarding of construction contracts for HS2. - There are many inaccuracies and inconsistencies in the ES - The effects noted in the ES are based on the views of these consultants only, and are understated - It fails to take into account the environmental effects of construction traffic and works - It makes invalid comparisons of carbon footprint between air traffic and proposed HS2 trains.

-Consequently, the impacts of this project on your petitioner have been greatly underestimated, and the mitigation measures which have been proposed are totally inadequate to afford any significant abatement.
+Consequently, the impacts of this project on your Petitioners have been greatly underestimated, and the mitigation measures which have been proposed are totally inadequate to afford any significant abatement.